-The potential of coating surface shows two distinctive movement of the potential polarity.
-The negative change in potential percentage indicates that the potential is moving towards positive potential region while the positive changes implies that the potential is moving towards negative potential region.
-The changes of potential towards positive potential region shows that the coating surface is under passivation region where the anodic site of the metal is hindered from undergo corrosion process (Bennedeti et al., 2016, Zulkifli et al., 2017).
-At this point, the anodic reaction is supressed which reducing the metal dissolution and increase the hydrogen evolution process.
-The accumulation of more hydrogen in the process helps to minimize the oxidizing species and avoiding the formation of corrosive environments (Choudhry et al., 2014).
+The potential of the coating surface shows two distinctive movements of the potential polarity.
+The negative change in potential percentage indicates that the potential is moving towards the positive potential region while the positive change implies that the potential is moving towards the negative potential region.
+The changes of potential towards the positive potential region shows that the coating surface is under passivation region where the anodic site of the metal is hindered from undergoing corrosion process (Bennedeti et al., 2016, Zulkifli et al., 2017).
+At this point, the anodic reaction is suppressed which reduces the metal dissolution and increases the hydrogen evolution process.
+The accumulation of more hydrogen in the process helps to minimize the oxidizing species and avoid the formation of corrosive environments (Choudhry et al., 2014).